ssbc/ssb-room2-check/readme.md

-  --help           Show help                                           [boolean] --version        Show version number                                 [boolean] --whoami         Display info about the dummy SSB feed used here     [boolean] --consume-alias  Input an alias URL to connect to the alias's owner   [string] --sign-in        Input the multiserver address of server to login to  [string]
+  --help           Show help                                           [boolean] --version        Show version number                                 [boolean] --whoami         Display info about the dummy SSB feed used here     [boolean] --claim-invite   Input an invite URL to become a room member          [string] --consume-alias  Input an alias URL to connect to the alias's owner   [string] --sign-in        Input the multiserver address of server to login to  [string] --sign-out       Input the multiserver address of server to sign out  [string]
 ```

 ## Custom URI Setup